dsent/bullet-addons/README.md

 ## Usage

+Most addons consist of a CSS file and a JavaScript (JS) file.
+Some addons may have only CSS or only JS.

+To use one of the addons, follow these steps:

 1. Open your [Bullet dashboard](https://app.bullet.so/dashboard), find your site, and click "Edit."
 2. Go to the "Code" tab in the left sidebar.
-3. Copy the contents of the CSS files you want to use into the "CSS" area.
+3. Copy the contents of the CSS files of the addon into the "CSS" area.
 4. Copy the contents of the JS files you want to use into the "Body" area, wrapping them in `<script>...</script>` tags.
 The text area should look like this:

    ```html